alirezashon/fetch-api-scheama/README.md

 # fetch-api-schema

-fetch data from API and push in mongoDB with schema
+fetch data from API and push in mongoDB with mongoose schema